 Things To Think About

-TreadClimbers are designed to provide an efficient workout.
-By combining the functions of three types of exercise machines, Bowflex hope to provide each of their respective benefits.
+TreadClimbers are designed to provide an effective workout.
+By combining the functions of three types of exercise machines, Bowflex hopes to provide each of their respective benefits.
 With that said, a TreadClimber isn’t a full elliptical trainer.
 So, while your whole body will be engaged, you won’t get an upper body workout.
 You’ll be training mainly the lower body and core muscle groups.
 It’s also important to bear in mind that while you’ll be burning calories efficiently, you won’t be getting the same cardio high as you would running on a treadmill.
 The speed limit on the TreadClimber is more conducive to strength building and lower-intensity cardio.

 The main difference between the TC10 and the TC20 is multi-user compatibility.
 If multiple people will be training on your TreadClimber, you might want to consider getting a more user-friendly option.
 TreadClimbers could also be a solution for a household in which family members have different wants and needs.
 For example, if you like running while your partner enjoys using a stairclimber, a TreadClimber is a cost-effective compromise.